 We have to do this up to the end of our Loan Period.
 So, we are going to use the IF function again.
 The logic for the IF function is: if the cell in column B is blank, we have passed our Loan Period.
 So, replace it with a blank.
 Else replace it with the sum of the previous 2 cells in column D.

-- We can use the below-given formula in cell C13.
+- We can use the below formula in cell C13.

-Here, cell D12 and D13 represents the cell of the Total Interest Paid for the Month 0 and 1 respectively.
+Here, cells D12 and D13 represent the Total Interest Paid for the months 0 and 1 respectively.

 - Now, drag the Fill Handle up to the end of the 24th Month to obtain the rest of the data.